Skip to Content

 General Applicants applying under APR 3(b)(4)(B) and all Attorney Applicants may use completed NCBE reports for one calendar year from the date the Bar receives the WSBA receives the completed NCBE report, after which a new NCBE investigation will be required.

 You may withdraw at any time.
 If you withdraw 18 days or more prior to the exam, then you will receive a partial refund.
+Please review the fee schedule and filing deadlines.

 No. You may withdraw and reapply during the next application acceptance period.